- Advocate for AmeriCorps Funding Nationally

 Email your State Representative that serves the district where your AmeriCorps member/s serve.
 Ask them to support HF1027.
 Use the template provided and this website to find your elected official.
 You can also tweak this template to email your own elected officials too!

-Advocate for State Funding for the Minnesota Youth Council
+Funding for the Minnesota Youth Council

 We are pleased to share that we have introduced legislation to provide state funding for the Minnesota Youth Council: SF1579 and HF1798.
 Please reach out to your Senators and Representatives and ask that they recognize the importance of youth voice in Minnesota by supporting these bills!